 Anyone who has ever had to register land for the first time will be familiar with parchment deeds, and old conveyances, with their various and often ambiguous maps at all kinds of scales.

-The Registry began its work in 1862 when England was a country that measured its land (and several other nations’ land as well) under the “Imperial” system; with its feet, inches, miles, furlongs and conversion factors such as 5280 feet to a mile, and 22 yards to a chain.
-Metrification was discussed in Parliament as early as 1818 but it wasn’t until 1965 that the Government decided to support metrification.
-Even today, as applications whizz into the Registry via the internet, plans still arrive hand drawn in feet together with centimetres!
-And with no scale in sight.
-While Land Registry staff are good at deciphering all kinds of plans, sometimes the lack of any identifiable feature will defeat us.
+The Registry began its work in 1862 when England measured its land (and several other nations’ land as well) under the “Imperial” system; with its feet, inches, miles, furlongs and conversion factors such as 5280 feet to a mile, and 22 yards to a chain.
+Metrification was discussed in Parliament as early as 1818, but it wasn’t until 1965 that the Government decided to support metrification.
+Even today, as applications whizz into the Registry via the internet, plans still arrive hand drawn in feet together with centimetres, and with no scale in sight!
+While HM Land Registry staff are good at deciphering all kinds of plans, sometimes the lack of any identifiable feature will defeat us.

 All staff that carry out mapping work are now issued with two things, a computer and a set of scale rulers.
-Five rulers in all.
-These cover such scale ranges as 1:500, 1/16th in: 1ft and 1/2500ft, which gives you an idea of what we see.
-The computer mapping system converts scales for us but the mapping itself it done using computerised drawing tools.
+Five rulers in all which cover such scale ranges as 1:500, 1/16th in: 1ft and 1/2500ft.
+The computer mapping system converts scales for us, but the mapping is done using computerised drawing tools.

 The History Bit

-The great measurers of the ancient world were the Egyptians; and it was from their Cubit that the inch, foot and yard evolved, and were inherited by the Greeks and Romans.
-If you want a great empire you need reliable measurement.
-The Roman mile (5000ft) was introduced to England during the occupation.
-No doubt this was subject to protests by the indigenous Britons about strange foreign measurement coming over here and imposing itself on our measurements of “as far as a crow flies” and “just past the standing stones”.
+The great measurers of the ancient world were the Egyptians.
+It was from their Cubit that the inch, foot, and yard evolved, which were inherited by the Greeks and Romans.
+The Romans knew that if you want a great empire, you need reliable measurement and introduced the Roman mile (5000ft) to England during their occupation.
+No doubt, this was subject to protests by the indigenous Britons about strange foreign measurement coming over here and imposing itself on our measurements of “as far as a crow flies” and “just past the standing stones”.

-In the 1990’s surveyors had moved to long leather bound tape measures and by the 2000’s were using electronic surveying tools.
+In the 1990’s, surveyors had moved to long leather bound tape measures and by the 2000’s were using electronic surveying tools.
 Now surveying is carried out by our colleagues in Ordnance Survey.
-No longer will you find Land Registry surveyors clambering over fences in nettles, being chased by cows, and spending wet days in steamed up cars eating their sandwiches and drawing up plans.
+No longer will you find HM Land Registry surveyors clambering over fences in nettles, being chased by cows, and spending wet days in steamed-up cars eating their sandwiches and drawing up plans.

-Things have moved on at pace and the days of chains, rods and inches in mapping are passing away.
+Things have moved on at pace; the days of chains, rods, and inches in mapping are passing away.
 Almost all plans are created on computers and scales and measurements are normally metric.
-Ordnance Survey and mapping at Land Registry is racing into the 21st century, “It’s a brave new world, that has such measurements in it.”
+Ordnance Survey and mapping at HM Land Registry is racing into the 21st century, “It’s a brave new world, that has such measurements in it.”